GoogleContainerTools/skaffold/examples/custom-buildx/README.md

 But Skaffold is unaware that the build result differs based on `$PUSH_IMAGE`.
-So on a local-build, Skaffold will cache the local-platform artifact, and that artifact will be used that for subsequent deployments even if to a remote registry (assuming the source is unchanged).
+So on a local-build, Skaffold will cache the local-platform artifact, and that artifact will be used that for subsequent deployments even if pushed to a remote registry (assuming the source is unchanged).
 To avoid this scenario, disable Skaffold's artifact caching when the result is to be pushed to a remote registry: